Marin Software Announces Fourth Quarter and Full Year 2017 Financial Results

 A reconciliation of GAAP to non-GAAP financial measures has been provided in the financial statement tables included in this press release.
 An explanation of these measures is also included below, under the heading "Non-GAAP Financial Measures."

-Non-GAAP loss from operations and non-GAAP net loss per share excludes the effects of stock-based compensation, amortization of internally developed software, amortization of intangible assets, noncash expenses related to warrants, non-recurring costs associated with acquisitions and restructurings, and capitalization of internally developed software.
+Non-GAAP loss from operations and non-GAAP net loss per share excludes the effects of stock-based compensation, amortization of internally developed software and intangible assets, impairment of goodwill and long-lived assets, non-cash expenses related to debt agreements, non-recurring costs associated with restructurings, and capitalization of internally developed software.

 Quarterly Results Conference Call

-Marin Software will host a conference call today at 2:00 PM Pacific Time (5:00 PM Eastern Time) to review the Company’s financial results for the quarter and full year ended December 31, 2016, and its outlook for the future.
-To access the call, please dial (877) 705-6003 in the U.S. or (201) 493-6725 internationally with reference to the company name and conference title.
-A live webcast of the conference call will be accessible at: http://public.viavid.com/index.php?id=122920.
+Marin Software will host a conference call today at 2:00 PM Pacific Time (5:00 PM Eastern Time) to review the Company’s financial results for the quarter and full year ended December 31, 2017, and its outlook for the future.
+To access the call, please dial (877) 705-6003 in the United States or (201) 493-6725 internationally with reference to the company name and conference title.
+A live webcast of the conference call will be accessible at: http://public.viavid.com/index.php?id=128247.
 Following the completion of the call through 11:59 p.m.
-Eastern Time on March 7, 2017, a recording will be available for replay at the Company’s website at: investor.marinsoftware.com and a telephone replay will be available by dialing (844) 512-2921 in the U.S. or (412) 317-6671 internationally with the recording access code 13654971.
+Eastern Time on March 1, 2018, a recorded replay will be available for replay on the Company’s website at: http://investor.marinsoftware.com/ and a telephone replay will be available by dialing (844) 512-2921 in the United States or (412) 317-6671 internationally with the recording access code 13676115.

 About Marin Software